Matthew 5:22: Commentary from the Church Fathers

-Hilary of Poitiers: Or, he who reproaches with emptiness one full of the Holy Spirit, will he arraigned in the assembly of the Saints, and by their sentence will be punished for an affront against that Holy Spirit Himself.
+Hilary of Poitiers: Or, he who reproaches with emptiness one full of the Holy Spirit, will be arraigned in the assembly of the Saints, and by their sentence will be punished for an affront against that Holy Spirit Himself.

 Augustine: Should any ask what greater punishment is reserved for murder, if evil-speaking is visited with hell-fire?
 This obliges us to understand, that there are degrees in hell.

 Chrysostom: Or, the judgment and the council denote punishment in this word; hell-fire future punishment.
 He denounces punishment against anger, yet does not mention any special punishment, showing therein that it is not possible that a man should be altogether free from the passion.
 The Council here means the Jewish senate, for He would not seem to be always superseding all their established institutions, and introducing foreign.

 Augustine: In all these three sentences there are some words understood.
 In the first indeed, as many copies read without cause, there is nothing to be supplied.
 In the second, He who saith to his brother, Racha, we must supply the words, without cause; and again, in He who says, Thou fool, two things are understood, to his brother, and, without cause.
 And this forms the defence of the Apostle, when he calls the Galatians fools, though he considers them his brethren; for he did it not without cause.